In this article:

 Calculates the sum of the given amount and compounded interest over that amount at the given annual interest rate over the given number of years.
 Interest is compounded at the end of every year.

-This function is useful for simple long-term calculations using a constant interest rate.
+This function is useful for simple long-term calculations using a constant interest rate, for example projecting the future value of a principal investment under annual compounding.
+Financial analysts use it to evaluate the growth of reinvested earnings.
 For calculations with varying rates, you can use FVSCHEDULE.

 COMPOUND(data, rate, years)